-Rod-shaped, coliform bacteria was discovered by an Austrian physician T. Esherich in 1885 and named it in his honour.
+Rod-shaped, coliform bacteria discover by an Austrian physician T. Esherich in 1885.
 This microorganism is categorised into two main types according to their antigenic and biochemical properties: E.coli and Citrobacter.
 Colonic hydrotherapy treatment restores the bodys health.

 Colonic hydrotherapy treatment is necessary for the normal functioning of the digestive tract.
 The intestinal bow appears in the intestine from the first days of life.
 The amount of E. coli with normal enzymatic activity throughout life should remain at the level of 107 108 CFU / g.
 If there are deviations from this value in the analysis of stool, this is a sign of dysbiosis.

 Intestinal bacillus with reduced enzymatic activity (lactose-negative) is a sign of beginning dysbacteriosis and an indirect sign of the possible presence of intestinal worms or protozoa.
 Exceeding its level of 105 causes infections of the urinary tract, abdominal cavity, intestine and upper respiratory tract.

 Pathogenic E. coli can cause escherichiosis (infectious diseases of the gastrointestinal tract, urinary tract, sepsis).
 Infection usually occurs by a faecal-oral route, through dirty hands, contaminated food and water.

 Colonic hydrotherapy treatment in our clinic.
 Irrigating the intestine allows you to restore a healthy microflora, improve immunity and get rid of parasites.